nazim806/react-to-do-app/README.md

 $ npm run start

-Step 2:Style your App.
+Step 2: Style your App.
 Go to src/App.css file add classes such as app, todo-list and todo.

 Step 3: List of Items, Go into src/App.js file and add a state to our component

-Step 4:Create new items in the to-do list.
+Step 4: Create new items in the to-do list.

 Step 5: Update items in the to-do list.